Pragyan (festival): Pragyan Social Responsibility

 In Pragyan 2012, a new wing of the organisation, called the Pragyan Social Responsibility (PSR) was added.
 A number of initiatives are conducted by the members of this wing targeted at diverse social groups.

 Veetukku Oru Vignaani

 A science exhibition for projects by school students, conducted by Puthiya Thalaimurai television network was hosted and managed by Pragyan for the first time in 2016.

 In 2017 the exhibition achieved acclamation after a grand state-level final was hosted by Pragyan at NIT Trichy.
 It received media coverage by Puthiya Thalaimurai with whom Pragyan collaborated to achieve this feat.
 Students from various schools across the state were invited to attend, participate, and exhibit their models and ideas.

 Dhisai

 The event ‘Dhisai’ aimed at educating the school students of Tamil Nadu about the Joint Entrance Examinations (JEE) was first introduced in 2015.
 Since then every year as a part of Dhisai a mock JEE exam has been conducted annually for the students of class 12 to create awareness about the JEE Examination.

-In 2016 information booklets were distributed across schools in all districts of Tamil Nadu and online portals were made available in Tamil, Hindi, and English to benefit eager students.
-A mock JEE examination was conducted for 12th-grade students throughout Tamil Nadu to provide them with real-time experience in a competitive scenario.

-During 2017 Dhisai, the JEE awareness campaign saw a new turn of events as it was conducted this year with help from the Tamil Nadu government.
-A mock JEE test was conducted in six centers across Tamil Nadu.
-In 2018, Dhisai was conducted as a five-day event that saw the participation of over 600 students belonging to Trichy and Thanjavur.
-The 2019 edition of Dhisai consisted of a day-long awareness tour of the NIT Trichy campus, and the visiting students were issued formulae and key booklets.

-2021

-GyaanE: This was an online event organized for children of classes eight to ten of SOS children's village orphanage in Bhopal.
-Insights about different careers (automobile, telecommunication, etc.) were given to students.
-An interactive workshop on arts and crafts was also conducted, which ended with an interactive Q&A session about career guidance.

-Career Compass: In collaboration with the Manasadhara platform, a psychometric test was conducted for 900+ school and college students, and they learnt to understand their test results.

-Young Techie 2.0: Under diverse domains like agriculture, Healthcare, Energy and Environment, Entrepreneurship and Defense, this event prompted school students to submit their scientific models.
-The technical clubs of NIT-T mentored the finalists for four weeks, and the winners were announced in Pragyan's valediction event.

-Inspire-It: It was a talk conducted for school students with a minimal entry fee of ₹50.
-The event covered many aspects, including hobby development and leadership skills.
-The entry fee amount was donated to "All the Children", an NGO which targets 10,000 people with campaigns on education, empowerment, health, food and shelter.